-Product Details: Use this dark, mild chile powder in a variety of dishes, especially Indian, Mexican, and Tex-Mex foods.
+Product Details: Use this mild chile powder in a variety of dishes, especially Indian, Mexican, and Tex-Mex foods.
 Add flavor and color to meat rubs, tacos, stews, barbecue sauces, tomato dishes, and meatballs.
 Sprinkle onto baked fish, grilled chicken, and cottage cheese.

 This item ships for $5 along with anything else in the same order.
 Click here for offer details.

 Our 5 Pound Bulk Bag (80 ounces / 2.27 kg) is packaged in a clear value-priced bag with a twist-tie closure.
 Quantities of 2 or more will be packed into 1 bag.